wsjishan/binance-wodl-solver/README.md

      - Word length: 5
      - Required letters: a,e
      - Excluded letters: b,c
-     - Position 1: h
+     - Position 1:h
-     - Position 3: l
+     - Position 3:l

 4. **Dictionary**:
    - Ensure a dictionary file named `dictionary.txt` is in the same directory.
 Each word should be on a separate line.